Home > Overview > External drivers of change | Long-term patterns of estuary and intertidal variation | Process studies | Integration and scaling up

 • 2A.4 - Continue the core monitoring program in the marsh and tidal fresh forests

-Activities: We measure plants, invertebrates and soils in 2 zones at each of our 10 marsh sites and monitor SETs at each site (Table 1, Fig. 1).
-This year we installed new rod SETs at 5 sites.
+Activities: We measure plants, invertebrates and soils in 2 zones at each of our 10 marsh sites, and also monitor SETs at each site (Table 1, Fig. 3).
+This past year we installed new rod SETs at 5 sites.
 In the tidal forest we measure plants, litterfall, and sediment elevation.
-We monitor vegetation mixtures on Sapelo Island and along the salinity gradient of the Altamaha estuary (Obj 4B1).
+We also monitor vegetation mixtures on Sapelo Island and along the salinity gradient of the Altamaha estuary (Obj 4B1).

 • 2A.5 - Characterize groundwater flow

-Activities: We maintain a series of groundwater wells in the high marsh at Marsh Landing (Fig. 6) and installed an inland well this year to capture upland conditions.
-We monitor pond water levels to evaluate groundwater patterns across Sapelo Island.
+Activities: We maintain a series of groundwater wells in the high marsh at Marsh Landing as well as in association with the high marsh manipulation (Obj.
+3A3).
+We also monitor pond water levels to evaluate groundwater patterns across Sapelo Island.

 B) Remote Sensing